-- (1) The City Administrator shall hear and decide appeals from and review any order, denial, suspension or revocation made by the Building Inspector. - (2) Upon the denial of an application, or the suspension or revocation of a license, the applicant may, within 10 business days after receiving written notice, file a request, in writing, upon the City Administrator for review of said decision by the Building Inspector.
+- (1) The City Administrator shall appoint a Hearing Officer to hear and decide appeals from any suspension or revocation of a permit made by the Building Inspector. - (2) Upon the suspension or revocation of a permit, the applicant may, within 10 business days after receiving written notice, file a request, in writing, upon the City Administrator for review of said decision by the Building Inspector.
 Notice of the date, place and time of the hearing shall be given in writing by mail to the applicant at the address shown on the application.
 In the event that demand for a hearing is not made within the prescribed time or in the event that the applicant does not timely appear for the hearing, the Building Inspector's decision shall then be final and conclusive. - (3) The hearing shall commence no later than 30 days after the date on which the request was filed. - (4) The applicant shall be given an opportunity to present evidence why such denial of application, or such suspension or revocation of the license, shall be modified or withdrawn.
 The Building Inspector or his designated agent may also present evidence.
-Upon consideration of the evidence presented, the City Administrator shall sustain, modify or withdraw the decision of the Building Inspector or his designated agent. - (5) In the event the applicant is not satisfied with the decision of the City Administrator, such aggrieved party may file an Article 78 proceeding under the New York Civil Practice Law and Rules.
-The Article 78 proceeding must be filed within 30 days of the filing of the City Administrator's decision with the City Clerk of the City of Beacon and service of the same upon the applicant.
+Upon consideration of the evidence presented, the Hearing Officer shall sustain, modify or reverse the decision of the Building Inspector or his designated agent. - (5) In the event the applicant is not satisfied with the decision of the Hearing Officer, such aggrieved party may file an Article 78 proceeding under the New York Civil Practice Law and Rules.
+The Article 78 proceeding must be filed within

+30 days of the filing of the Hearing Officer's decision with the City Clerk of the City of Beacon and service of the same upon the applicant.

 M. Violations.
-Any owner who fails to obtain the permit required herein, or otherwise violates any provision of this section, shall be guilty of an offense which shall be punishable by a fine of not more than \$350 per offense.
+Any owner who fails to obtain the permit required herein, or otherwise violates any provision of this section, shall be guilty of an offense which shall be punishable by a fine of not more than \$500 per offense.
 When a person has received written notice from the Building Inspector or has been served with a summons and complaint in an action to enjoin continuance of any violation, each day in excess of 10 days thereafter that he or she continues to be guilty of such violation shall constitute an additional, separate and distinct offense.